 Algorab – δ Corvi (Delta Corvi)

 Delta Corvi, also known as Algorab, is a class A0 star in Corvus, approximately 87 light years distant from the solar system.
-It has an apparent visual magnitude of 3.1.
+It has an apparent magnitude of 3.1.
 The star’s traditional name comes from the Arabic word al-ghuraab, which means “the crow.”

 Minkar – ε Corvi (Epsilon Corvi)